TejaChalumuri/Assignment5_Teja_Scalable/README.md

-# Assignment5_Teja_Scalable
+# Assignment5_CS673_CRN: 72385

-For this assignment we have used live stock data to analyse and predict
+For this assignment, we have used live stock data to analyze and predict

 We have created and assigned the columns
 Open: float64